RafyMora/formbuilder-field/readme.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![The Whole Fruit Manifesto](https://img.shields.io/badge/writing%20standard-the%20whole%20fruit-brightgreen)](https://github.com/the-whole-fruit/manifesto)

-> **// TODO: customize this description and delete this line**

-This package provides XXX functionality for projects that use the [Backpack for Laravel](https://backpackforlaravel.com/) administration panel.
+This package add form builder for projects that use the [Backpack for Laravel](https://backpackforlaravel.com/) administration panel.

-More exactly, it adds X and Y so that you can easily do Z.
+More exactly, it adds a [FormBuilder](https://formbuilder.online/) and saving in database.
+It use JQuery and Bootstrap.
+All data off this form are save in JSon in database.

+This package send form by mail or/and creater an enter in form_result database.

 ## Screenshots

-> **// TODO: add a screenshot and delete these lines;**
-> to add a screenshot to a github markdown file, the easiest way is to
-> open an issue, upload the screenshot there with drag&drop, then close the issue;
-> you now have that image hosted on Github's servers; so you can then right-click
-> the image to copy its URL, and use that URL wherever you want (for example... here)

 ![Backpack Toggle Field Addon](https://via.placeholder.com/600x250?text=screenshot+needed)